(a) The spinal cord and the main

 are used in medicine to produce highly detailed

 three-dimensional images of the inside of the human body.
-PET

 images can clearly show the part of the body being investigated

 radioisotope, whose emitted radiation is monitored by detection

 screens.
 The radioisotope (radioactive tracer) atom is

 incorporated in a molecule that moves around the body e.g. a